yvan/fixmynode/README.md

 There could be a permissions problem on your ~/.npm directory.
 For users who don't know what'~' means, it's a shorthand for /Users/YOUR_USERNAME/ (the 'home' directory) where the first '/' is your root directory.
-Full path to your '~/.npm' directory is '/Users/YOUR_USERNAME/.npm'; it stores various npm functionality.
+The full path to your '~/.npm' directory is '/Users/YOUR_USERNAME/.npm'; it stores various npm functionality.
 The easiest way to get to your home directory on a unix based system is to type 'cd'.
-This goes to home.
-I set make this file belong toeh user who runs the command and I set the group id to admin.
+This goes to home sweet home.
+I make this file belong to the user who runs the command and I set the group id  to 'admin.'

 There could also a permissions problem on your /usr/local/lib/node_modules.
 This is where npm tries to store your globally installed modules.
-It is the system level version of the 'node_modules' folder you find in basically any project you make and install with dependencies. this file belongs to the user running the command the group id is set to admin.
+It is the system level version of the 'node_modules' folder you find in basically any project you make and install with dependencies.
+I make this file belong to the user running the command; the group id is set to 'admin.''

 Usage - Solve Yo Problems, AKA intro was TLDR
 =================